mvolkmann/MyUnixEnv/notes/MongoDBNotes.md

 ## To create directory where data will be stored

-- cd /
+- cd
-- mkdir -p /data/db (default database directory)
+- mkdir -p data/db
-- sudo chown -R {you} /data

 ## To get detailed documentation